blaiprat/jquery.animateSprite/README.md

 2. Put the sprite file as a background image.

 3. Call the plugin.
 Use 'animations' to store multiple animations, setting the correct keyframe per each one.
-By default, jQuery.animateSprite will use the first defined and will start playing the animatino.
-Use t
+By default, jQuery.animateSprite will use the first defined and will start playing the animation.

 Example:
 --------